hyphanet/website/content/pages/about.md

 Steve Dougherty

 : The current release manager.
-He joined in GSoC 2013 and has been a driving force behind tackling long standing issues in Freenet.
+He joined in GSoC 2013 and has been a driving force behind tackling long standing issues in Hyphanet.

 xor